Tillsten/skultrafast/README.rst

 Features
 --------
-The current releases center around time-resolved spectra.
+The current releases centers around working with time-resolved spectra.
     * Publication ready plots with few lines.
     * Automatic dispersion correction.
     * Very fast exponential fitting, which can make use of your GPU.